mhanratty/marketplaceux-usercollections/spec.md

 * As a user I want to be able to see stats on my collections (number of shares, upvotes and views) | [spec](#collectionsscreen)
 * As a user I want to be able to edit my avatar and display name that appears on the collection
 * As a user I want a default avatar if I do not have a profile pic yet
+### Desktop
+* As a user I want to view my collections on desktop [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/28)
+* As a user I want to create a collection on desktop [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/29)

 ## <a name="specs">Specs</a>
 <a name="addappexistingcollection">![he can see so much more](http://mhanratty.github.io/marketplaceux-usercollections/img/usercollections_addappexistingcollection.png)</a>